Logo BET BETTER PRO TERMINAL

 Run Line Handicap market, commonly -1.5 or +1.5 runs.
 Model margin prediction and how the handicap changes the true win chance.

-Totals Over or Under a total combined runs line.
-Model total runs prediction vs the posted line and price.
+Totals Over or under the combined runs line.
+Model total runs prediction vs the posted line and odds price.

-Team Props Team level markets (examples: team totals, alt run lines, specials).
-Model output for the specific prop vs implied probability.
+Team Props Team-level markets — alt run lines, team totals, specials.
+Model output for the specific prop vs the bookmaker's implied probability.

 Why model vs implied probability matters

-Sportsbooks build margin into prices.
-Implied probability helps you see what the market is charging for an outcome.
-Model probability is your independent estimate.
-When the gap is meaningful, it can indicate positive expected value.
+Sportsbooks build margin into every price.
+Implied probability shows what the market is charging for an outcome.
+Model probability is an independent estimate.
+When the gap between them is meaningful, it may indicate positive expected value — but only bet when the margin is large enough to overcome the bookmaker's vig and normal variance.

 Related MLB pages